waliullah-khan/sfs_streamlit_bot/README.md

 This project is licensed under the **Apache License, Version 2.0**.
 For full details, please refer to the `LICENSE` file within this repository.

----

-Do you have any questions about specific features or the deployment process?